mahmood789/NMArepo/README.md

 which means downstream code can rely on a single schema even when data originate from different R packages.

+### Current limitations

+- Only the three CSV files listed above ship with this repository.
+Every other entry in `inst/extdata/datasets.csv` points to a dataset that is expected to live in an external CRAN package; if those package/dataset combinations do not exist or have been renamed upstream, `load_nma_dataset()` and `audit_nma_datasets()` will return errors.
+- The registry has not been de-duplicated or independently validated.
+It is possible (and likely) that multiple rows reference the same evidence set or cite placeholder metadata copied from package indices rather than the original publications.
+- The installation snippet in this README uses the placeholder GitHub path `example/netmetaDatasets`.
+Replace it with the actual repository slug before calling `devtools::install_github()`.
+- Automated checks such as `devtools::check()` or the testthat suite have not been executed in this development environment because R is not available in the container.
+Run those checks locally before relying on the package in production work.

 ## Contributing datasets

 1. Fork the repository and create a new branch.